dskrypa/cli_command_parser/docs/_src/commands.rst

 Having parameters defined as attributes in the class results in a better developer experience when writing code that references those attributes in an IDE.
 You can take advantage of type annotations and variable name completion.
-Changing the name of a parameter can take advantage of builtin renaming tools, instead of needing to hunt for references to ``args.foo`` to be updated.
-There's no need to keep function signatures up to date with parameters defined in decorators.
+Changing the name of a parameter can take advantage of builtin renaming tools, instead of needing to hunt for references to ``args.foo`` to be updated, for example.
+Further, there's no need to keep function signatures up to date with parameters defined in decorators.

-A minimal set of pre-defined methods provide the basic functionality for parsing arguments and running code based on the parsed input.
-Any other attribute or method can be defined and used without affecting functionality.

 Since subcommands can extend their parent command, they can take advantage of standard class inheritance to share common parameters, methods, and initialization steps with minimal extra work or code.